OpenLiberty/docs-playbook/README.md

 2. Select `draft` in the **Current Branch** dropdown menu and click **Fetch origin**.
 3. Click the **Create a Pull Request** button.
 4. In the resulting PR, click the **Edit** button and change the Base to `staging`
 5. Get the resulting PR reviewed and merged.
+Merging the PR kicks off a build of the staging site.

  Once you verify the generated doc, API doc, and SPI doc on the [staging](https://docs-staging-openlibertyio.mqj6zf7jocq.us-south.codeengine.appdomain.cloud/docs/latest/overview.html) site, open a PR from `staging` to `vNext` in the docs-generated repo: